 • identify care options with approved caregivers for rangatahi who are also subject to a care order from the Family Court

-• keep the whānau or family, youth advocate and Police informed regarding progress with remand discussions and planning, and alternative placement options, including where a youth justice residence placement has become available.
+• keep the whānau or family, youth advocate and Police informed regarding progress with remand discussions and planning, and alternative placement options, including where a youth justice residence placement has become available

-2 Monitor the wellbeing of rangatahi
+2 Monitor the wellbeing of the rangatahi

-The social worker should make arrangements with Police so they can visit and support rangatahi each day.
+The social worker should make arrangements with Police so they can visit and support the rangatahi each day.

 This involves: